babylonlabs-io/babylon-sdk/x/babylon/README.md

 This communication enables the module to:
 - Send block information to contracts during `BeginBlock` and `EndBlock`
 - Coordinate contract instantiation and configuration

+### Rewards Distribution

+The Babylon SDK leverages a **fee collector approach** for distributing rewards to BTC stakers.
+This mechanism provides a sustainable and economically sound method for reward distribution without inflating the token supply.

+#### Fee collector approach

+The fee collector approach operates by intercepting a portion of transaction fees collected by the network and redistributing them as rewards to BTC stakers.
+This process occurs during each `BeginBlock`:

+1. **Fee Collection**: Transaction fees from all network activity are collected in the fee collector account during block processing
+2. **Staking Portion Calculation**: A configured percentage (staking portion) of the collected fees is allocated for BTC staking rewards
+3. **Transfer to Finality Contracts**: The allocated fee portion is transferred to the finality contracts during `BeginBlock`
+4. **Reward Distribution**: Finality contracts receive the fees and decide how to distribute rewards among finality providers and their delegated stakers
+5. **Automatic Operation**: This entire process runs automatically per block without requiring manual intervention or additional smart contract calls

+#### Benefits

+The fee collector approach offers several advantages over traditional token
+minting:

+- **No Inflation**: Uses existing transaction fees rather than creating new tokens
+- **Economic Sustainability**: Rewards are tied to actual network usage and activity
+- **Predictable Supply**: Maintains token supply predictability without arbitrary inflation
+- **Network Alignment**: Higher network activity generates more fees and thus more rewards
+- **Automatic Distribution**: Operates independently without smart contract coordination

 ## States